What Exactly Is A Personal Injury Case Anyway?

 You have been hurt…what next, what do you do?
 Is the harm you have sustained such that you even have a valid personal injury claim?
 To answer this question, you need to understand the basic definition of a personal injury claim.

-A personal injury claim occurs when someone or something has caused you to suffer damage or harm and as a result of this, you are entitled to compensation for the damages you have sustained.
+A personal injury claim occurs when someone or something has caused you to suffer damage or harm.
+You are entitled to compensation for your damages as a result of this harm.
 Therefore, a personal injury claim is usually initiated to help compensate a victim or victims of accidents or wrongdoings.

-In a personal injury case, the plaintiff is the person who is injured, and the defendant is the person whose negligence caused an injury or loss to the victim.
+In a personal injury case, the person who is injured is called the plaintiff.
+The defendant is the individual whose negligence causes an injury or loss to the victim.
+This injury can be the result of a car accident or slipping and falling on a wet spot at your grocery store.

 There are a variety of situations that can give rise to a valid personal injury claim but remember that just because you have an injury, this injury does not automatically result in legal liability and an injury does not automatically mean you are owed money or compensation.
 This is definitely where seeking the advice of an experienced personal injury attorney is beneficial.